-- Reduction in government support and ownership below 51%. - Deterioration in the asset quality parameters with net NPA (NNPA) to net worth ratio of over 30% on a sustained basis. - Decline in profitability on a sustained basis. - Moderation in capitalisation cushion levels of less than 1% over and above the minimum regulatory requirement.
+- Reduction in government support and ownership below 51%. - Deterioration in the asset quality parameters with net non-performing assets (NNPA) to net worth ratio of over 30% on a sustained basis. - Decline in profitability on a sustained basis. - Moderation in capitalisation cushion levels of less than 1% over and above the minimum regulatory requirement.